 "We are shifting our understanding of how we practice social intimacy," he continued.

 Two American social media companies are at the forefront of harnessing geo-tagging—pinpointing the location of social media users—and geo-fencing, which can narrow the search field of social media activity to incredibly precise boundaries.
-The two companies are Geofeedia and Banjo.
+The two companies are

 Each company taps into location recognition technology to bring different user experiences to consumers and institutions.